-Amanda Glover Email: amanda.glover@eastsussex.gov.uk Phone: 01323 747363, mobile 07825 782793
+Email: LADO@eastsussex.gov.uk Phone: 07825 782793

 The LADO will work with the Amaze designated person for safeguarding to establish measures that should take place and the timescales for implementation.
 The investigation will, wherever possible, be completed by Amaze.
 If the allegation is against the designated officer or the Chief Executive, the trustees will commission an independent investigation.
 The LADO will monitor progress of any case either via review strategy discussions or by liaising with the police and/or children's social care colleagues or the employer as appropriate.